 Knowing how to lay a patio needn't mean you have to do it yourself, but it will give you an understanding of the process, which is important when you are considering a new look for your outdoor space.

-And if you're in the process of rethinking your backyard landscaping, a patio could provide the ideal visual centerpiece.
-This exterior 'room' often adjoins our main home, leading off from the kitchen to create an informal dining/entertaining area.
+And if you're in the process of planning new garden ideas and rethinking your backyard landscaping, a patio could provide the ideal visual centerpiece.
+This exterior 'room' often adjoins our main home, leading off from the kitchen to create an informal dining and entertaining area.

-Once you've decided that a patio is the right choice for you, it's time to move on to the key considerations for the build itself, which can broadly be summed up in three words – planning, preparation and paving.
+Once you've decided that a patio is the right choice for you, it's time to move on to the key considerations when it comes to how to lay a patio, which can broadly be summed up in three words: Planning, preparation and paving.

 We've weaved in answers to each of these stages in our easy-to-follow how to build a patio guide, giving you the confidence to start turning your patio vision into reality.